TheTechAmazon/alx-low_level_programming/README.md

 # Project: C Low Level Programming

 ##
 The directories and files in this repository represents an integral concept of programming, focusing on the C programming language.
-There are references to: variables, conditionals, debugging, arrays, pointers, recursion, libraries, malloc, free, preprocessor, structures and typedef, function pointers, variadic functions, linked lists, bit manipulation, file I/O. The repository also contains bash scripts and functions around a particular concep
+There are references to: variables, conditionals, debugging, arrays, pointers, recursion, libraries, malloc, free, preprocessor, structures and typedef, function pointers, variadic functions, linked lists, bit manipulation, file I/O. The repository also contains bash scripts and functions around a particular concept.

 ## Environment